kanishk-8/Eco-circle/README.md

 ## 🤝 Contribution

 Contributions are always welcome!
 Feel free to fork this repository, make improvements, and submit pull requests.
-Your contributions can help make EcoWellbeing better for everyone!
+Your contributions can help make Eco-Circle better for everyone!